MBrock0814/TCO476/Steps.md

 permalink: /steps/
 ---

-# How to wash your Dog
+# How to Wash your Dog

  First get the required items: